hagnernils/ldgv/article.md

 - Implement basic Datatypes such as Strings, Vectors of Types etc As proposed in the paper:
 - recursion and recursive datatypes through recursive types
-- coinductive subtyping for the recursor <!--S.18 Gay and Hole-->
+- Coinductive subtyping for the recursor <!--S.18 Gay and Hole-->

 ## Personal Notes
 This project exposed me to a lot of Haskell and Functional (Reactive) Programming concepts, which was quite new for me,